; Forcing Anisotropic Filtering x16 for AMD GPUs doesn't work

 r.FidelityFX.FSR.MipBias.Offset=-2

-doesn't work properly even when it is set to 16.
-Changing anisotropic filtering / mip bias improves texture details at a distance.
+The command r.MaxAnisotropy doesn't work properly even when it is set to 16.
+Changing anisotropic filtering / mip bias improves texture details.

 ; Default - 1.0, higher value = prioritize loading higher resolution textures